Aging sermon ideas

 What does the Bible say about aging?

-- Isaiah 46:4, even when you turn gray I will carry you
+- Isaiah 46:4, even when you turn old and gray, the Lord will carry you

-- 2 Corinthians 4:16, our inner nature is being renewed
+- 2 Corinthians 4:16, though our bodies decline, our inner nature is being renewed

 - 1 Timothy 5:1-2, how to speak to elders